votingworks/vxsuite/apps/central-scan/integration-testing/README.md

 pnpm test:ci
 ```

-Note: You will need to have Google Chrome installed in order to run tests end to
+Note: You will need to have Chromium installed in order to locally run tests end
-end.
+to end.

 ### Notes